Tax-Efficient Retirement Planning in Des Moines, Iowa

 Can I avoid taking RMDs?

-How often should tax strategies be reviewed?
+How often should my tax strategy be reviewed?